ReactiumCore/Reactium-Legacy/readme.md

 ### Redux Class Components
 Create a Redux Class Component if your component will need the interact with the application state.
-Redux Class Components work just like Class Components accept you will need to map state to properties and map dispatchers to actions via the React Redux `connect` method.
+Redux Class Components work just like Class Components accept you will need to map state to properties and map dispatchers to actions via the [react-redux](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) `connect` method.

 ```js
 import React, { Component } from 'react';